adenney13/Tornados-FC/project_worksheet.md

 -User can view only their team's practice schedule

+-Create Admin "home" page for admin to select what to view/update

 -Admin can view all team's and league schedules

 -Admin can view all team's rosters